Hey everyone. I’m so super excited to share our new video.

 I wanted to upload this tutorial last Monday, but was victim to an awful week of headaches and resulting low productivity – I even had to cancel 3 social engagements.
 Very unlike me!

-I’m back on form this week and have these leather bow shoe clips to share with you from a series of four tutorial I did for the gorgeous Rock N’Roll bride‘s blog.
+I’m back on form this week and have these leather bow shoe clips to share with you from a series of four tutorial I did for the gorgeous Rock N’Roll bride and her blog.
 I made them with skull buttons, but if skulls aren’t your thing you could add any sorts of buttons you like.
 Stars, unicorns, flowers, anything!
 In fact, you could even leave them completely buttonless, I think they’d be just as cute!

 ♥ Leather scraps cut to 19 cm x 8 cm (x2) and 8 cm x 3 cm (x2